List on Bids44 →

 Physical Preparation

 Clean the phone thoroughly.
-Use a microfiber cloth and a gentle screen cleaner for the display, and isopropyl alcohol wipes for the body and frame.
-Use a soft brush or compressed air to clear out any lint from the charging port, speaker grilles, and microphone holes.
-Consider replacing a heavily scratched screen protector—a fresh protector makes the screen look pristine without being a costly repair.
-Minor cosmetic fixes, like polishing out light scuffs if you have the tools, can also help.
+Use a microfibre cloth and a screen cleaner or isopropyl alcohol wipes to clean the screen, back, and frame.
+Use a soft brush or compressed air to clear out lint from the charging port, speaker grilles, and microphone holes.
+A clean phone looks well-maintained and instantly adds perceived value.
+If you have any minor, cheap fixes like a loose charging port cover, consider getting them done if the cost is minimal.

 Listing Photography